On maximally mixed equilibria of two-dimensional perfect fluids: An example of Shnirelman minimal flow with piecewise constant vorticity

 \subsection{Acknowledgments}

 We thank A. Shnirelman for numerous inspiring discussions.
 We thank B. Khesin for closely reading an early version of this manuscript, as well as for many insightful comments.
+The authors are grateful to Luigi De Rosa for pointing out an error in the proof of Lemma \ref{prop:minstead}, and for his valuable suggestions which led to the current version of Lemma \ref{lem:Shnirelmankey}.
 We happily acknowledge also J. Bedrossian, T. Elgindi and F. Torres de Lizaur for many useful comments and discussions.
 The research of T.D. was partially supported by NSF-DMS grant 2106233 and the Charles Simonyi Endowment at the Institute for Advanced Study.
 The research of M.D. was supported by the Royal Society through the University Research Fellowship (URF$\backslash$R1$\backslash$191492) and the GNAMPA-INdAM.